serudda/steroidesign/README.md

 **2:** On terminal (inside root directory) run the following commands:

+1. Clone the project.

-1. Install gulp, bower and express components:
+2. Install gulp, bower and express components:
 ```shell
 npm install
 ```

-2. Install basic components such as boostrap, jquery, animate.css:
+3. Install basic components such as boostrap, jquery, animate.css:
 ```shell
 bower install
 ```
-3. Launch a local server in order to see styles guideline:
+4. Launch a local server in order to see styles guideline:
 ```shell
 gulp start
 ```